ThunderboomRecords/signal-interference-/README.md

 ### How to use the application
 ![alt text](./assets/images/screenshot_signal_inference.png "Logo Title Text 1")

+#### Top section
+- Generation controls:
+    - PLAY: Play generated solo
+    - STOP: Stop generated solo from playing
+    - RECORD: Record your own solo to be used by the model.
+    - GENERATE: Generate a solo
+    - TIMING: Set timing correction in OFF (no timing correction), MODEL 1 (small timing correction), MODEL 2 (bigger timing correction).
+If you feel that the model is producing a solo's where the timing of the solo's seem a bit off, use this to correct the offset.

+- Midi controls:
+    - DAW:
+    - INPUT: This is the name channel that receives incoming MIDI messages from a DAW
+    - OUTPUT: This is the name of the channel that sends outgoing MIDI messages to a DAW

+#### Middle section
+- Current generated solo in ABC notation: When a solo is generated, it will display on the screen in ABC notation.
+The notation is not 100% accurate
+- Songs:
+    - Song title: Type your song title here
+    - Midi input file: Select a .mid file from your computer that contains the MIDI data you want to use; for guidance on preparing the dataset, see the Recommended Workflow section.
+The Markov order controls how many previous notes the model considers when generating new ones: a higher value (for example, 12) produces solos that are more predictable and structured, while a lower value (such as 2) results in solos that are less predictable and more varied.
+    - Generation length: The generation length specifies the number of bars the model will create in the output.
+    - MIDI selection message: This is a CC control message used in Ableton to reference a specific song.
+For details on integrating MIDI messaging with your DAW, see the Recommended Workflow section.
+    - Delete button: Delete the song

+#### Bottom section
+- Open project: Open a saved Signal Inference Project
+- Save project: Save a Signal Inference Project
+- Save current history of project: This will save the generated solo's

 ### Recommended workflow
+1. Collect MIDI training data
+2. Instal and run the application
+3. Integrate MIDI messaging with Ableton Live
+4. Play with Signal Inference
+5. Reflect, tweak, experiment etc.

 ### Releasing the application
 Application releases are build manually.
 To create a manual release, please update the version number in package.json and run the following command: ``npm run package``